openedx/edx-documentation/en_us/olx/source/problem-xml/create_problem.rst

 This problem-level setting overrides the course-level **Show Reset Button for Problems** setting.

-You set the show reset button preference as an attribute of the ``problem`` element.
+With OLX, you set the show reset button preference as an attribute of the ``problem`` element.

 .. code-block:: xml